waldiez/vscode/README.md

    - Go to the Extensions view.
    - Click Views and More Actions (or the ... icon) and select Install from VSIX....

-To uninstall the extension and cleanup everything, you can remove the extension files (waldiez.* folder) from the extensions directory.
+After uninstalling the extension, to cleanup everything you can remove the extension files (waldiez.* folder) from the extensions directory.
 The extensions directory is located at:

 - Windows: %USERPROFILE%\.vscode\extensions
 - macOS: ~/.vscode/extensions